Bartolomeo Fanfulla

+Bartolomeo Fanfulla was an Italian condottiero.

+Biography

-Bartolomeo Fanfulla's parents, Domenico Alon and Angela Folli, gave him multiple names: Giovanni or Giovanni Battista (in honour of the Evangelical preacher), Bartolomeo (in honour of Bartolomeo Colleoni) and Tito (in honour of the great Roman emperor).
+His parents, Domenico Alon and Angela Folli, gave him multiple names: Giovanni or Giovanni Battista (in honour of the Evangelical preacher), Bartolomeo (in honour of Bartolomeo Colleoni) and Tito (in honour of the great Roman emperor).
 Born in the province of Lodi (but for Guicciardini he is allegedly from Parma), Fanfulla almost certainly died 24 February 1525 in the battle of Pavia.
-He had at least four children (Marc’Antonio, Ambrosio, Giorgio and Domenico) and nine grandchildren.
+He had at least four children: Marc’Antonio, Ambrosio, Giorgio and Domenico, and nine grandchildren.

 He was first a soldier of fortune, then knight and finally captain of a flag between 1499 and 1525.